ilEnzio/ScalaPractice/99problems stuff/src/main/scala/README.md

 > def print[A](input: A)(implicit p: Printable[A]): Unit =
 println(format(input))

+- confused by impl flatMap on Either - GenericSumtype
+- wrecked by 5.7 - last calculator exercise

 #### TIL

 - A Scala type class is represented by a trait with at least one type parameter.
+- Partial Functions as in "X is a partial function from A to B"

 </p>
 </details>